ellysh/video-game-bots/InGameBots/process-memory-access.md

 ## TEB and PEB

-Now we will consider ways to get base addresses of the TEB segments in process's memory.
+Now we will consider ways to get a base addresses of the TEB segments in process's memory.
 Each thread of the process have own TEB segment.
 Each TEB segment stores information about a base address of the singular PEB segment.
 Therefore, when a task of accessing TEB is solved, you already have an access to information of PEB segment too.
-Accessing of TEB and PEB segments is important step for our task of analyzing a process's memory.
+Accessing of TEB and PEB segments is important step for our task of analyzing the process's memory.
 TEB segment contains a base address of the corresponding thread's stack segment.
 PEB segment contains a base address of the default heap segment.

 ### Current Process

 Methods, that allow to access a TEB segment of the current thread, will be considered here.
 Current thread is a thread from which the method of TEB segment accessing have been called.
+It is implied that the current thread is executed in the current process always.

-There are several ways to get TEB segment's base address of the current thread.
-First one is to use segment registers to access thread-specific memory or [**thread-local storage**](https://en.wikipedia.org/wiki/Thread-local_storage) (TLS) in the same way as OS system do it.
-There is **FS segment register** for x86 architecture and **GS register** for x64 architecture that are to point to TLS of the executing at the moment thread.
-This is a source of `GetTeb` function that retrieves a pointer to the `TEB` structure for x86 architecture application:
+There are several ways to get a TEB segment's base address of the current thread.
+First one is to use segment registers to access TEB segment in the same way as OS system do it.
+There are **FS segment register** for x86 architecture and **GS segment register** for x64 architecture.
+Both of these registers point to the TEB segment of the thread that is executed at the moment.

+This is a source code of `GetTeb` function that retrieves a pointer to the `TEB` structure for x86 architecture application:
 ```C++
 #include <winternl.h>